Audit Committee Charter

 The Audit Committee of Seanergy Maritime Holdings Corp. (the “Company”) has been established by the board of directors of the Company (the “Board”) to assist the Board in fulfilling its responsibilities to oversee the Company’s financial and accounting operations.
 The Audit Committee will review and be responsible for, among other things, the Company’s system of internal controls, its financial reporting process, the audit process, and the Company’s processes for monitoring compliance with laws and regulations.
 In performing its duties, the Audit Committee will maintain effective working relationships with the Board, management, the Company’s internal auditors, and the independent auditors.
 The Audit Committee will confirm with the independent auditor its understanding that it has access to the Audit Committee at any time.

 Audit Committee Composition

-The Audit Committee shall consist of such number of members as the Board shall determine, [but in no event less than two members until the first anniversary of the effective date of the Company's initial public offering, after] which the Audit Committee shall consist of not less than three members.
+The Audit Committee shall consist of such number of members as the Board shall determine, but in any case shall be not fewer than two members.
 The Board shall designate one member of the Audit Committee to be the Chairperson.
-Each member of the Audit Committee must be independent, as defined under applicable Securities and Exchange Commission ("SEC") and stock exchange rules and regulations as they currently exist and as they may be amended from time to time.
+Each member of the Audit Committee must be independent, as defined under applicable Securities and Exchange Commission (“SEC”) and stock exchange rules and regulations as they currently exist and as they may be amended from time to time.

 Each member must be able to read and understand fundamental financial statements, including a company’s balance sheet, income statement, and cash flow statement or, if and so long as permitted under applicable stock exchange rules, become able to do so within a reasonable period of time after his or her appointment to the Audit Committee.
 Audit Committee members shall have such other qualifications as the Board may from time to time deem appropriate in light of the mission of the Audit Committee.